ethersphere/swarm-guide/contents/introduction.rst

 Swarm supports encryption.
 Upload of unencrypted sensitive and private data is highly discouraged as **there is no way to undo an upload**.
 Users should refrain from uploading illegal, controversial or unethical content.

 Always use encryption for sensitive content.
-For encrypted content, uploaded data is 'protected', i.e. only those that know the reference to the root chunk (the swarm hash of the file as well as the decryption key) can access the content.
-Since publishing this reference (on ENS or with MRU) requires an extra step, users are mildly protected against careless publishing as long as they use encryption.
+For encrypted content, uploaded data is 'protected', i.e. only those that know the reference to the root chunk (the Swarm hash of the file) as well as the decryption key can access the content.
+Since publishing this reference (on ENS or with Feeds) requires an extra step, users are mildly protected against careless publishing as long as they use encryption.
 Even though there is no guarantees for removal, unaccessed content that is not explicitly insured will eventually disappear from the Swarm, as nodes will be incentivised to garbage collect it in case of storage capacity limits.

 Swarm is a `Persistent Data Structure <https://en.wikipedia.org/wiki/Persistent_data_structure>`_, therefore there is no notion of delete/remove action in Swarm.
-This is because content is disseminated to swarm nodes who are incentivised to serve it.
+This is because content is disseminated to Swarm nodes who are incentivised to serve it.

-.. important:: It is not possible to **delete or remove** content uploaded to Swarm. **Always encrypt** sensitive content before uploading it.
+.. important:: It is not possible to **delete or remove** content uploaded to Swarm. **Always encrypt** sensitive content using the integrated Swarm encryption.

 Available APIs
 ================